SyedOsijaAhmed/ENES245SyedOsijaAhmed/lab1-mux/README.md

 *tb stands for what?*

+Answer:  Test bench

 *What verilog code is the top level module, the test or the circuit?*

+Answer: The top code is showing a test with clocks and other test bench features.

 *The verilog code shares the same port interface as the previous 2bit wide circuit.
 How is the verilog code different?*

+Answer:  This is different as it is working with 4 leds and the previous 2 bit wide was working with 2 leds only.

 *What name would you give to this verilog abstraction level?*

+Answer:  I would say testing level or maybe more detailed level.

 *In the simulation, what is the cause of the red box with an X in it above?*

+Answer:  That's the register signal as they are default set to x.

 *In the simulation, what do the green boxes with numbers in them mean?*

+Answer: The numbers show the clock and the intervals in between them.

 *In the simulation, was all the activity captured or are their changes to the left of the yellow vertical line?*

+Answer: I believe that not all activity was captured as the changes are represented to the left of yellow line but more changes can be seen if the range is increased.

 *Is this simulation associated with RTL, Synthesis or Implementation Vivado analysis?*

+Answer:  This simulation is associated with RTL implementation in Vivado analysis.

 *Is this a physics simulation or logic simulation?*

+Answer: This is a logic simulation.

 *Can the previous, port-interface identical, circuit be simulated without test verilog code?*

+Answer: I believe yes it can be simulated using a different way other than verilog code.

 *If it can be, take a screenshot of the Simulation and compare with this one.*

+Answer:

 *If it can't be simulated, take a screenshot of the error message and form a hypothesis of what it is trying to tell you in your own words.*

+Answer:

 **Look at this line of code**.
 It has a module name and then () with nothing in them.